dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 1 means that every 🟢 result is correct; a value of 0 means that 🟢 provides no evidence of correctness.

+_As a real world example I saw was the test checking a function exists.
+This is unsound because the function may exist and be completely wrong.
+The tests passes but the function fail in production._

 Intent Iᵥ is implicit in both functions.
 More explicitly, they could be written as `completeness(T, Iᵥ)` and `soundness(T, Iᵥ)`.